rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/dynamicCalls.md

 **Note:** This glue step will work only if the fireboltCall object contains `event` field.

+## '(.+)' platform responds to '(.+)' (get|set) API(?: with '(.+)')?

+#### Purpose: Validating that the get or set API response aligns with the expected response which will typically be configured by the dynamic object with a json path to validate.

 ### Examples:

+- `And 'Firebolt' platform responds to '1st party app' get API`
-- `And '3rd party app' registers for the 'Firebolt' event`
+- `And 'Firebolt' platform responds to '3rd party app' get API`
-- `And '1st party app' registers for the 'Firebolt' event`
+- `And 'Firebolt' platform responds to '1st party app' set API`

-## '(.+)' platform responds to '(.+)' (get|set) API(?: with '(.+)')?
+- `And 'Firebolt' platform responds to '1st party app' 'CLOSEDCAPTION_SETTINGS' set API with 'INVALID_TYPE_PARAMS'`

-**Purpose:** Performing a validation against the source of truth for the given API response

 ### Params: